Harlem Children's Zone: Media coverage

-The 60 Minutes television program profiled the HCZ, including an interview with founder Geoffrey Canada, on 14 May 2006 and a follow up program on December 6, 2009.
-Canada has also appeared twice in televised interviews with Charlie Rose on 2 January 2008 and 22 June 2004, and with Stephen Colbert on 8 December 2008, 20 July 2009, and 4 January 2011.
+The 60 Minutes television program profiled the HCZ, including an interview with founder Geoffrey Canada, on May 14, 2006 and a follow-up program on December 6, 2009.
+Canada has also appeared twice in televised interviews with Charlie Rose on January 2, 2008 and June 22, 2004, and with Stephen Colbert on December 8, 2008, July 20, 2009, and January 4, 2011.

 The New York Times ran an article on October 12, 2010, "Lauded Harlem Schools Have Their Own Problems", in which they exposed the "low student performance in most of the neighborhood's public schools" and the dismissal, by the board of trustees, of an entire class of 8th graders when their performance was deemed "too weak to found a high school on."
 They also report that "because it lost more ground than comparable schools, it got a C from the city on its annual A-to-F report card, and an F in the student progress category," while giving credit for the increased math scores of many students in the school.

-The U.S. radio show This American Life produced an episode about the HCZ which aired on 26 September 2008, 11 October 2008, and 14 August 2009.
+The U.S. radio show This American Life produced an episode about the HCZ which aired on September 26, 2008, October 11, 2008, and August 14, 2009.

 Barack Obama announced his plan in a 2008 presidential campaign speech in Washington, D.C., to replicate the HCZ in 20 cities across the United States.
 Federal government would provide half of the funding with the rest coming from philanthropy and businesses at a cost of a few billion per year.
 Senator Obama also noted the HCZ in a 2007 campaign speech.

 The Wall Street Journal featured the HCZ in an article about the financial troubles experienced by this and other charitable organizations in the wake of the recession.
 The HCZ initiated a 100-day public service campaign started on January 23, 2009 to help counteract the effects of the economic downturn.

 An article in the January/February 2009 issue of Mother Jones showcases Geoffrey Canada, the HCZ, and its recognition by the Obama 2008 presidential campaign and administration.
 The author of this article, Paul Tough, published a book in August 2008 about the HCZ titled, Whatever It Takes: Geoffrey Canada's Quest to Change Harlem and America.

 National Public Radio produced a 30-minute story on the HCZ on 28 July 2009 titled "Harlem Children's Zone Breaks Poverty Pattern."

 The Washington Post published a story about the HCZ on 2 August 2009, noting that the Obama administration has set aside $10 million in the 2010 budget for planning its Promise Neighborhoods program, which seeks to replicate the HCZ.

 18 March 2010, the HCZ was covered in the BBC's flagship Today programme with a view to possible recreation in Great Britain.